azuredk/docker-on-azure-hol/exercise02/03-using-the-azure-cli/README.md

 To log out, use the following command: `azure logout -u <username>`

 This login option only works for Microsoft organizational accounts and service principals, so if your login fails you'll need to set your account in a different way.
+By just using `azure login` without the option of a username, you'll be asked to navigate to (devicelogin)[http://aka.ms/devicelogin) and enter a one-time-password.

 Run the following commands to first download a `publishingsettings` file for your azure account, and then import it.
 ```
 $ azure account download